PeteMichaud/pivotal_reporter/README.md

 literally just a name like "Pete Michaud" and should correspond exactly to the name of a project member who has access to the project in PivotalTracker (otherwise the report submission will fail).
 Ideally this will be a generic "API user".

 Alternatively, you can choose not to specify a request_user.
-What happens in that case is PublicTracker will look for a variable called current_user (the devise gem, for example, would define current_user), and it calls the full_name method on current_user.
+What happens in that case is PivotalReporter will look for a variable called current_user (the devise gem, for example, would define current_user), and it calls the full_name method on current_user.
 So instead of using "Pete Michaud" it would use `current_user.full_name`.